A Set-Sequence Model for Time Series: Set-Sequence Model

-Other architectures are explored in Appendix~\ref{selection}. \paragraph{Implementation Details} Unless noted, we use LongConv~\cite{fu2023simple} for the sequence layer, two-layer FFNs with dropout for $\phi$, $\rho$, and $\psi$, and chunk size L = 3.
+Unless noted otherwise, we use LongConv~\cite{fu2023simple} for the sequence layer, two-layer FFNs with dropout for $\phi$, $\rho$, and $\psi$, and chunk size L = 3.
 MHA-Seq differs only by using five attention heads.
 Full hyperparameters are in Appendix~\ref{app:exp_details}.

+Proposition~\ref{lemma:timecomplexity} highlights the improved time complexity of the forward pass of the Set-Sequence model compared with other approaches to model the cross-section.
+The proofs of this and other results in this section are given in Appendix~\ref{appendix:theory}.

+\begin{proposition}[Forward time for one cross-sectional layer] Let $M$ be the number of units, $d$ the number of features per unit, and $T$ the sequence length.
+At each time step $t\in\{1,\dots,T\}$ we hold $M$ vectors $x^{(i)}_t\in\mathbb{R}^{d}$.
+Let $C_{\mathrm{seq}}(T,w)$ denote the cost of one temporal layer on a length-$T$ sequence of width $w$.
+The forward-time complexity of one cross-sectional layer is: